 Some of the symptoms of poisoning include diarrhea and vomiting.
 There could also be a decrease in appetite.
 In such a case, observe for signs of blood in the dog’s stool and urine, as these are signs of internal bleeding.
 If you notice that your dog’s eyes are becoming yellowish in color, it could mean liver damage.
 At this point, it becomes an emergency and you should call a vet right away.

 Although Bactrim is effective for treating bacterial infections, it can have many adverse side effects on your dog.
 Some dogs can develop an allergic reaction to the drug, so you should watch out for symptoms of allergy as well.
 If you notice that your pet is having some difficulty breathing or there are signs of swelling of the tongue, lips, and face, then you should stop administering the drug immediately.

-Call the vet so that an anti-allergy drug can be given to your dog to treat the condition.
+Call the vet so that an anti-allergy drug can be administered to your dog to treat the condition.
 You should also encourage your dog to drink plenty of fluids, so that the drug can be flushed out of their system.

 Yes, this antibiotic can be given to dogs.
-Vets prescribe Bactrim to dogs all the time.
-It’s generally safe for canines but you should also be aware of the possible side effects and watch out for these symptoms vigilantly.
-There may be medicines just as effective so it’s prudent to ask your vet for other alternative medications that may pose minimal risks to your beloved dog.
+Vets prescribe Bactrim all the time.
+It’s generally safe for canines but you should also be aware of the potential for side effects and watch out for symptoms vigilantly.
+There may be medicines just as effective so it’s prudent to ask your vet for other alternative medications that may pose minimal risks to your best buddy.